 The Connect IQ store lets you add apps, data fields, watch faces and widgets to your Fenix.

-The Suunto Traverse (and Alpha) watches are best for anyone who’s going to be spending a lot of their time outside and if this is where your primary workouts are going to be.
+The SUUNTO Traverse Graphite (and Suunto Traverse Alpha - Foliage) watches are best for anyone who’s going to be spending a lot of their time outside and if this is where your primary workouts are going to be.
 It has so many advanced navigation features that it’s ideal for both long and short trips, but it’s not as feature-rich when it comes to other types of sports.
 It has a longer battery life than the Fenix, which means it’ll last even through a multi-day trip, and you can put your pre-planned route right on your watch to keep an eye on the trail as you go.

-That’s not to say that the Garmin Fenix 3 isn’t a good option for outdoor activities, though.
+That’s not to say that the Garmin Fenix 3 GPS Fitness Watch Gray (010-N1338-00) (Renewed) isn’t a good option for outdoor activities, though.
 Both watches have similar navigation systems and features, including being able to leave a breadcrumb trail behind and to share your routes with others.
 The Fenix also has a display that’s easy to read even if you’re in direct sunlight.

 The Fenix has other types of fitness tracking, too, specifically for running, swimming and skiing, making it the better option for those who enjoy both traditional workouts and adventurous excursions.
 You’ll need the heart rate monitor add-on in order to get the most out of the fitness tracking features, though.